ElectionDataAnalysis/electiondata/docs/User_Guide.md

 Corresponding entries will be made in `dictionary.txt`, using the munged name for both the `cdf_internal_name` and the `raw_identifier_value`.
 Note:

    * Candidate
       * In every file enhanced this way, look for possible variant names (e.g., 'Fred S. Martin' and 'Fred Martin' for the same candidate in two different counties.
-If you find variations, pick an internal database name and put a line for each raw_identfier_value variation into `dictionary.txt`.
+If you find variations, pick an internal database name and put a line for each raw_identifier_value variation into `dictionary.txt`.
       * Look for non-candidate lines in the file.
 Take a look at `Candidate.txt` to see if there are lines (such as undervotes) that you may not want included in your final results.
       * Look in `Candidate.txt` for BallotMeasureSelections you might not have noticed before.
 Remove these from `Candidate.txt` and revise their lines in `dictionary.txt`.
       * Our convention for internal names for candidates with quoted nicknames is to use single quotes.
 Make sure there are no double-quotes in the Name column in `Candidate.txt` and none in the cdf_internal_name column of `dictionary.txt`.
 E.g., use `Rosa Maria 'Rosy' Palomino`, not `Rosa Maria "Rosy" Palomino`.
 However, if your results file has `Rosa Maria "Rosy" Palomino`, you will need double-quotes in the raw_identifier column in `dictionary.txt`: